 Hackers tend to use external, commonly available binary inspection tools, like IDA Pro, Hopper, otool, etc., to study the original app’s code patterns and its links with server processes.

 In order to prevent effective reverse engineering, you must use an obfuscation tool.
-There are many free and commercial grade obfuscators on the market.
+There are many free and commercial-grade obfuscators on the market.
 Conversely, there are many different deobfuscators on the market.
-For Android you can use R8.
-There are other open source tools available, in case you are looking for more configurable alternative.
+For Android, you can use R8.
+There are other open-source tools available, in case you are looking for a more configurable alternative.
 To measure the effectiveness of whatever obfuscation tool you choose, try deobfuscating the code using tools like IDA Pro and Hopper.

 A good obfuscator will have the following abilities:

 - Narrow down what methods/code segments to obfuscate;

 - Tune the degree of obfuscation to balance performance impact;